“Education is the key, either formally or informally,” said Tina Zbytek, a Registered Nurse and lactation consultant at Sisters Hospital.

 Take a Class or Read a BookA breastfeeding class or book can teach you what to expect and offers strategies for successful breastfeeding.

-“We want moms and their families to feel confident and be successful with breastfeeding,” Tina says of Catholic Health’s breastfeeding classes.
+“We want moms and their families to feel confident and be successful with breastfeeding,” Zbytek said of Catholic Health’s breastfeeding classes.

 “We provide some hands-on learning with dolls.
 We assist them with position and will attempt to answer all of their questions.
 We encourage partners or a family member to attend also.”